sheevisaini7/Employee_Engagement_Study/README.md

 ## Key Findings

-- Engagement never crossed the neutral midpoint (4.0) across all five years — pointing to a structural, not event-driven, problem
+- Engagement never crossed the neutral midpoint (4.0) across all five years which points to a structural problem
-- Overall engagement dropped from 3.06 in 2019 to 2.01 in 2023 — a 34.31% decline
+- Overall engagement dropped from 3.06 in 2019 to 2.01 in 2023, a 34.31% overall decline
-- 2021 was the crisis year — all 8 dimensions fell below 2.0, with the overall average hitting 1.89 (coinciding with COVID-19 and aggressive growth targets simultaneously)
+- 2021 was the crisis year in which all 8 dimensions fell below 2.0, with the overall average hitting 1.89 (coinciding with COVID-19 and aggressive growth targets simultaneously)
-- A W-shaped (double-valley) trend — a partial recovery in 2022 was followed by another collapse in 2023, indicating no structural fix was implemented
+- A W-shaped (double-valley) trend shows that the partial recovery in 2022 was followed by another collapse in 2023, indicating no structural fix was implemented
-- Senior Managers — the most experienced and highest-paid group — recorded the lowest 5-year average engagement (2.31), showing seniority does not protect engagement
+- Senior Managers — the most experienced and highest-paid group recorded the lowest 5-year average engagement (2.31), showing seniority does not imply higher engagement
-- Managers dropped to 1.69 in 2021 — the lowest designation score in the entire study
+- Managers dropped to 1.69 in 2021 which is the lowest designation score in the entire study
 - Mumbai has zero Team Leaders, leaving 30 Associates without supervisory support
-- Higher pay does not equal higher engagement — ₹61K+ earners are the least engaged; ₹21–40K Team Leaders are the most engaged
+- Higher pay does not equal higher engagement. ₹61K+ earners are the least engaged; ₹21–40K Team Leaders are the most engaged
 - D5 (Pride in Work): 78% of employees chose "Strongly Disagree" (rating 1) in 2023, down from 34% being positively engaged in 2019
 - Delhi saw the sharpest city-wise decline at 38.7% over five years